Tutorials Of 4 Simple Steps In Magento 2 Import Products

 - In the Import Behavior section, choose the action you want when importing data in the Import Behavior field: “Add/Update”, “Replace Existing Complex Data” or “Delete Entities”.
 Then set the following field to “Stop on Error” or “Skip Error Entries”.

-- In the Allowed Errors Count field, enter a number of errors to pause import process.
+- In the Allowed Errors Count field, enter a number of errors to pause the import process.

 - In the Field separator and Multiple value separator fields, leave the default as “,” since the default separator in CSV file is a comma.